8 End-of-Year Post Ideas for Your Coworking Space

 Your roundup could include regular events, small business development offerings, city or county business programming, networking groups or opportunities, meetups, conferences, business mentorship programs and internship opportunities.

-Tip: Include your coworking space as one of the local resources.
+Tip: Be sure to include your coworking space as one of the local resources.
 These types of roundups can be great drivers of traffic to your website.
-Include a clear call to action inviting readers to come in for a tour, call your space, claim a free day pass or whatever other offer is aligned with your marketing and lead generation.
+Include a clear call to action inviting readers to come in for a tour, call your space, claim a free day pass or whatever other offer is aligned with your marketing and lead gen.

 8. Quotes of the Year